WHY DO COPS LIE?

 By the way, if you’re hankering for an in-depth assessment of the quantity/quality conundrum (it likens police work to, of all things, woodcarving) click here.
 Also let us know what you think.
 Use the “contact” link and we’ll post your comments.
 And thanks!

-UPDATE (3/20/18): Investigations by the New York Times found that NYPD officers probably gave false testimony at least twenty-five times since 2015.
+UPDATE (3/23/18): Investigations by the New York Times found that NYPD officers probably gave false testimony at least twenty-five times since 2015.
 Their motives included making stops and searches “legal” and creating enough evidence to assure convictions.
 NYPD also imposed discipline in only two out of eighty-one occasions where civilian panels concluded that officers had lied.
+To reduce “testilying” a writer suggested that detectives wear body cameras, police ease access to surveillance video, and courts become more actively involved.

 UPDATE (2/28/18): Another NYPD detective has been arrested for lying.
 Federal prosecutors allege that Det.
 Michael Foder, 41, fabricated photospreads to “prove” that a witness identified two carjack suspects.
 Det.
 Foder awaits trial, while the suspects have pled guilty to an unrelated crime.